 - 1 teaspoon vanilla extract

 - 2 cups blueberries, fresh or frozen

-Heat oven to 375 degrees.
-Line muffin tins with baking cups or grease well with cooking spray.
+- Heat oven to 375°F. Line muffin tins with baking cups or grease well with cooking spray.

-Fill each baking cup 3/4 full, then add a few extra blueberries on the top of each muffin, if desired.
-Mix the flour, sugar, salt, and melted butter together in a medium bowl using a fork for the crumb topping, then divide evenly among the muffins, sprinkling about 1 tablespoon of the top of each muffin before baking.
+- Fill each baking cup ¾ full, then add a few extra blueberries on the top of each muffin, if desired.
+Mix the flour, sugar, salt, and melted butter together in a medium bowl using a fork for the crumb topping, then divide evenly among the muffins, and sprinkle about 1 tablespoon on the top of the muffin batter before baking.

 - Bake for 22-25 minutes, until done.
 Cool for 5-10 minutes before transferring to a wire rack to cool completely.

 - Storage: Store these muffins in an airtight container or muffin tin at room temperature for up to 3 days, or in the refrigerator for up to 1 week.